Rosbach vor der Höhe

 Rosbach vor der Höhe (/de/, lit.
-'Rosbach before the Height') is a town in the district of Wetteraukreis, in Hesse, Germany.
-It is located 25 kilometres north of Frankfurt am Main, on the eastern side of the Taunus mountain range.
+'Rosbach before the Height') is a town in the Wetteraukreis district of Hesse, Germany.
+It is located 25 km north of Frankfurt, on the eastern edge of the Taunus mountain range.
 The town has a population of approximately 12,000.

 History

-The first documented mention of Rosbach took place in 884.
-The district Rodheim was already mentioned in 805.
-Archeological discoveries dates the first settlements back to Neolithic ages and the era of the Celts.
+Archaeological finds in the area date back to the Linear Pottery culture and the Celtic period.
+The earliest surviving mention of "Rosbach" dates from 884; the originally independent district of Rodheim was documented as early as 805 in the Lorsch codex.

-The origin of the name Rosbach is still unknown.
-The town was named after the nearby stream (Bach) of the same name, obviously.
-The most accepted version of the origin of the word Rosbach itself is, that it is derived from the Middle High German roezen or rozen (rösten; to ret).
-The most common craft in Rosbach was the weaving of linen and retting is used to describe the process of the separation of the fibre from the stem during the production of linen.
+The origin of the name Rosbach is not entirely settled.
+The town was named after the nearby stream (Bach) of the same name.
+The most accepted explanation derives it from the Middle High German roezen or rozen (rösten; to ret).
+The most common craft in Rosbach was the weaving of linen, and retting describes the process of separating fibre from stem during linen production.

-In 884 Rosbach was annected to the Fulda monastery due to a gift by the Emperor Charles the Fat.
-In 1663, Rosbach received town privileges under the control of the Landgraviate of Hesse-Darmstadt, the Count of Nassau and the Electorate and Archbishopric of Trier.
+In 884, Ober-Rosbach was granted to Fulda Abbey as an imperial gift by Emperor Charles the Fat.
+The settlement later passed to the Landgraviate of Hesse-Darmstadt, the County of Nassau, and the Electorate and Archbishopric of Trier.
+In 1663, Rosbach received town privileges.
+The district of Rodheim was the seat of the Amt Rodheim from about 1600 to 1821.

-Rosbach was a part of the Historic road along the Long Hesse (de:Durch die langen Hessen) connecting Frankfurt and Leipzig.
-During 1850 and 1926 manganese ore was mined in 80 mine workings.
-During this time the natural resource brought technological progress and the population increased dramatically.
-In 1901 Nieder-Rosbach was connected to the rail network of Germany as part of the rail connection between Friedberg and Bad Homburg.
+Rosbach lay on the historic trade road Along the Long Hesse (Durch die langen Hessen) connecting Frankfurt and Leipzig.
+Between 1850 and 1926, manganese ore was mined in 80 workings across the area.
+During this time the natural resource brought technological progress and the population increased sharply.
+In 1901, Nieder-Rosbach and Rodheim were connected to the German rail network by the Friedberg–Friedrichsdorf railway.
+In 1912, the previously shared cadastral district was divided into Nieder-Rosbach and Ober-Rosbach.

-In 1912 the common district of Ober- und Nieder-Rosbach was separated.
-In 1970 Nieder-Rosbach was incorporated by Ober-Rosbach.
-In August 1972 Rodheim losts its independence in terms of local politics and is a part of the town Rosbach since.
+A 1988 arson attack in Rosbach, carried out by sympathisers of the French group Action directe, received nationwide press coverage.

+Municipal mergers

+As part of the territorial reform in Hesse, the previously independent municipality of Nieder-Rosbach was incorporated into the town of Ober-Rosbach on 1 December 1970, and Ober-Rosbach was officially renamed Rosbach.
+On 1 August 1972, this short-lived town was merged with Rodheim vor der Höhe by state law to form a new town of Rosbach.
+On 14 March 1973, the town received its current name, Rosbach vor der Höhe.